 Seven Dwarfs Mine Train coaster

 The final phase of the New Fantasyland expansion will see the addition of the Seven Dwarfs Mine Train roller coaster.
-With the Snow White’s Scary Adventure dark ride closing to make way for a new Princess meet-and-greet area, this all-new ride will be a combination of dark ride and roller coaster, thrilling enough to offer excitement, but not enough to scare away anyone.
+With the Snow White’s Scary Adventure dark ride closing to make way for a new Princess meet-and-greet area, this all-new ride will be a combination of a dark ride and roller coaster, thrilling enough to offer excitement, but not enough to scare away anyone.
 It’s said to be on a thrill level just above the Barnstormer (soon to be The Great Goofini), but below Big Thunder Mountain.

 Imagineers revealed a virtual ride through of a portion of the attraction during the Walt Disney Parks and Resorts presentation at the 2011 D23 Expo: